vickmuir/vpc-on-classic-block-storage/block_storage_is_view_cli.md

 If your volume is attached to a virtual server instance, the name and ID of the volume attachment and instance is also displayed.

-## View all block storage volumes using the CLI
+## View all block storage volumes by using the CLI
 {: #viewall-vol-cli}

 Run this command to list summary information about all volumes: